 - AMDC Hawthorn campus

-Professor Marcus White is an award-winning architect and urban designer, co-director of Harrison and White Pty Ltd and Professor of Urban Design at the Swinburne University of Technology.
+Professor Marcus White is an award-winning architect and urban designer, co-director of Harrison and White Pty Ltd, and Professor of Architecture and Urban Design at the Swinburne University of Technology.
 He leads the Spatio-Temporal Research Urban Design and Architecture Lab (STRUDAL) in the Centre for Design Innovation.

 Marcus has been the recipient of numerous design awards including the RAIA Haddon Travelling Scholarship, the AIA Victorian Emerging Architect Award, the inaugural AIA National Emerging Architect Award for his “contribution to architectural practice, education, design excellence and community involvement, which advances the profession’s role within the public arena”, the Graham Treloar Fellowship for his research project - Urban street tree shade analysis using high polygon 3D models with MR photometric daylight systems and was recently awarded a National Citation for Outstanding Contributions to Student Learning.

 Marcus’ urban design project ‘Implementing the Rhetoric’ was one of only 16 projects from Australia to be selected for inclusion in the 2010 Venice Biennale.
 The project explored undiluted transit-oriented development coexisting with solar amenity preservation; agent-based pedestrian connectivity modelling; and density distribution surface modelling; using parametric urban modelling.
 The project has since been exhibited at the: Gallery of Australian Design, Canberra, Australia – (Feb/Mar 2012); Kaohsiung Museum of Fine Arts (KMoFA), Kaohsiung, Taiwan, (Jun/ Sept 2012); Hong Kong Central Library, Hong Kong, (Oct 2012); Studio X, Kitab Mahal Mumbai, India, (Nov/Dec 2012); Srishti School of Art, Design and Technology Bengaluru, India, (Dec 2012); Coimbatore Centre for Contemporary Arts Coimbatore, India, (Dec 2012); Vibrant Gujarat Gandhi Nagar, India, (Jan 2013); and India International Centre Annexe #40 New Delhi, India, (Jan 2013).